prism-rb/prism/README.md

 Prism apps are written in mruby. mruby is a lightweight implementation of Ruby that's suitable for compiling to the web.

 mruby is similar in many ways to cruby and will be a familiar experience for someone who has only used the mainline interpreter.
-The most notable exception is that mruby only supports syntax up to ruby 1.9, which means there are no keyword arguments or safe traversal operator.

 There are a number of other small differences, and it's worth reviewing the [mruby limitations documentation](https://github.com/mruby/mruby/blob/master/doc/limitations.md).
 You might also want to refer to the [mruby API docs](http://mruby.org/docs/api/).